ricardoavb/houm-code-challenge/README.md

 ## How to run the project locally?
 First of all, you will need to install python 3.8

-once python is installed, you would need to install pipenv:
+once python is installed, you would need to install pipenv as follows:

 ```
 cd houm-code-challenge